-Why experts say it’s especially important for heart patients to get the coronavirus vaccine
+Why experts say it’s especially important for heart patients to get a coronavirus vaccine

 One potential caveat is for patients with immediate or severe allergic reactions to any components of the vaccines, according to federal health authorities.
 Such patients should consult their physicians about getting the shots.

-Are there any real-world data on the effectiveness of the vaccine for patients with heart disease?
+Is there real-world data on the effectiveness of the vaccines for patients with heart disease?

 Yes.

-In a massive real-life test in Israel, researchers recently found the Pfizer-BioNTech vaccine to be 94 percent effective at preventing symptomatic covid infections among nearly 600,000 people ― about 7 percent of whom had heart disease.
+In a massive real-life test in Israel, researchers found the Pfizer-BioNTech vaccine to be 94 percent effective at preventing symptomatic covid-19 infections among nearly 600,000 people ― about 7 percent of whom had heart disease.

 The study, which was published last month in the New England Journal of Medicine, also found that among the people who did get an infection, the vaccine was 92 percent effective in preventing severe disease.
 The authors noted that protection was consistent across age groups, “with potentially slightly lower effectiveness in persons with multiple coexisting conditions.”

-In addition to heart disease, the study tracked patients with one or more other conditions likely to increase the risk of severe covid complications.
+In addition to heart disease, the study tracked patients with one or more other conditions likely to increase the risk of severe covid-19 complications.
 Among them were chronic obstructive pulmonary disease, asthma, cerebrovascular disease, hypertension, diabetes and obesity.

-Based on the findings, Elkind said vaccination is much more likely than not to protect a patient with congestive heart failure or other cardiovascular conditions from a severe disease.
-Even patients who got covid would be much more likely to have a mild case, he said.
+Based on the findings, Elkind said, vaccination is much more likely than not to protect a patient with congestive heart failure or other cardiovascular conditions from a severe disease.
+Even patients who got covid-19 would be much more likely to have a mild case, he said.

-In addition, research into coronavirus vaccinations and specific cardiovascular conditions is currently underway.
+In addition, research into coronavirus vaccinations and specific cardiovascular conditions is underway.

-Maddox said the American College of Cardiology and the American Heart Association are working with hospital systems to gather data on patients with heart disease who have been brought in with covid.
-He said the intent is to understand the relationship between covid treatment, recovery and long-term complications among patients with cardiovascular conditions.
+Maddox said the American College of Cardiology and the American Heart Association are working with hospital systems to gather data on patients with heart disease who have been brought in with covid-19.
+He said the intent is to understand the relationship between covid-19 treatment, recovery and long-term complications among patients with cardiovascular conditions.

 The bottom line?
 Yes, people who are older or have certain underlying diseases “are at greater risk of all kinds of problems, including adverse outcomes if they were to get covid,” Elkind said.
 “But the benefits of getting vaccinated are still present for everyone.”

 “Get your vaccine.
 It doesn’t matter which one,” he added.
-“It’s the best way to protect yourself, your family and to get us closer to the end of this pandemic so we can restore a sense of normalcy to our lives.”
+“It’s the best way to protect yourself, your family and to get us closer to the end of this pandemic, so we can restore a sense of normalcy to our lives.”

 Read more: